mestia/cellxgene-proxy-docker-demo/README.md

 # Running

 Assuming that `docker` and `docker compose` are installed.

 `make prepare` or just `make` suppose to download a demo file into `/tmp/cellxgene_data` and start 5 docker containers.

-If everything went fine, one should be able to navgate to `<https://localhost:443>` and see the proxy interface.
+If everything went fine, one should be able to navgate to https://localhost:443 and see the proxy interface.

 The users come from ldap, there are 3 users, `user1`, `user2` and `user3` with password `test1`
 `user1` and `user2` have access to `/group1` and `/group2`

 `make stop` will stop the container, `make clean` stop and remove

-file group<sub>mapping.txt</sub> contains mapping between a group and host:port of a cellxgene-gateway instance
+file group_mapping.txt contains mapping between a group and host:port of a cellxgene-gateway instance

 <a id="org598dec3"></a>